-Even if you have never had a medical condition more serious than chapped lips, once you turn 50, you start to feel like your days are numbered.
+Even if you have never had a medical condition more serious than chapped lips, once you turn 50, it's easy to feel like your days are numbered.
 Moles you never noticed, little coughs, indigestion - everything is suspect.

 As much as I believe in early detection tests, there sure are a lot of them.
-Every time I go in for my annual physical and see that picture on the wall of all my internal organs.
-You know the one that has been in every doctor's office you've ever been to since you were 10 years old.
-I still squeeze my eyes shut and tell my doctor to never, ever explain any of that to me.
+Every time I go in for my annual physical and see that picture on the wall of all my internal organs (You know the one.
+It's been in every doctor's office you've visited since you were 10 years old), I still squeeze my eyes shut and tell my doctor to never, ever explain any of that to me.

-No matter how good you feel, annual visits are nerve-racking.
+No matter how good you feel, all these annual visits are nerve-racking.

 Do second opinions save lives?